ralph-uy-aes/ralph-uy-aes.github.io/essays/deploy-a-nextjs-app-to-vercel.md

 ```
 $ vercel env pull
-Vercel CLI 37.14.0
+Vercel CLI 41.4.1
+> Overwriting existing .env.local file
-> Downloading `development` Environment Variables for cam-moores-projects/my-nextjs-application
+> Downloading `development` Environment Variables for yourname-projects-923109w9/my-nextjs-application
-✅  Created .env.local file  [137ms]
+✅  Updated .env.local file  [162ms]
 $
 ```

 This command creates a `.env.local` file in your project directory.
 Do not commit this file to your repository.
+Rename it as `.env`

 ### 6. Set up Prisma to use the Vercel PostgreSQL database